Ulaysu/ExploreGambia/README.md

 ## Seeding Data

-To seed initial data into the database, the `DatabaseSeeder` class is used.
+To seed initial data into the database, the `DataSeeder` class is used.
 This class is called during the application startup to ensure the database is populated with initial data.

 ## Contributing